juanburgos/100-days-of-code/log.md

 ### Day04  #100DaysOfCode

-Learned to use CSS Media Query to add breakpoints and make a website even more responsive to mobile devices.
+learnt to use CSS Media Query to add breakpoints and make a website even more responsive to mobile devices.
 That's a CSS +1 level up!

 ### Day05  #100DaysOfCode